GeorgeKandelaki/To-do-list-app/README.md

 # To-do-list-app
 To do list app.
-It need further development and improvment
+It needs further development and improvment.